-Shell Canada says it will not pursue its plans for a straw-based ethanol plant in southern Manitoba.
+Fuel company Shell Canada "will not pursue" its plans for a straw-based ethanol plant in southern Manitoba.

-Shell’s Calgary-based Canadian arm and Ottawa-based biotech and biofuel firm Iogen Corp. said in a statement Apr.
-30 that they will “refocus (the) strategy and activities” of their joint venture, Iogen Energy Corp.
+Shell’s Calgary-based Canadian arm and Ottawa-based biotech and biofuel firm Iogen Corp. said in a statement Monday they will "refocus (the) strategy and activities" of their joint venture, Iogen Energy Corp.

 Shell said in the same statement that it "continues to explore multiple pathways to find a commercial solution for the production of advanced biofuels on an industrial scale."